bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

 **Conclusion of exercises 1 a and 1b:**

 Loading a gmt file to create an enrichment map from g:Profiler result is optional.
-However, there 2 main beneficials aspects of uploading a gmt file:
+However, there are 2 main beneficial aspects of uploading a gmt file:
  * 1) the map will be less condensed and easier to read and interpret.
  * 2) clicking on a node will display genes all genes in the gene-sets and not only genes included in our list.